- New Members and Referrals

 Lastly, don't forget that Ladies Night and Men's Night are two great opportunities to come out and play tennis with other members, while also enjoying the food and wine afterwards.

-Look for all 2017 social events elsewhere in the newsletter.
+Look for all 2017 social events elsewhere in the newsletter and at the SOCIAL CORNER near the front entrance of the club.
+Events are also streamed on our monitors throughout the club!!
 You do not want to miss out on the social events that interests you.
 We look forward to seeing you.

 April 29 International Day